cBournhonesque/lightyear/README.md

 - if client 1 DC and then reconnects again, we don't get a new cube.
 - when the client is disconnected, the server seems to suddenly apply a bunch of inputs at once? is it because the server is behind the client? maybe the server should just get disconnected right away
+  - it looks like disconnects events are not being received?
 - when there are no updates being sent, the last_received_server_tick/time is not updated very frequently, only from pings, in those cases the time sync manager is struggling to be super accurate, so there's a lot of speedup/slowdown